dIoMeDs/stegos-website/content/news/2019/07/tech-report-july-1st-july-15th.md

 We’ll also be putting the finishing touches to the wallet app, to ensure that everyone has a smooth experience with Stegos right out of the gate.

 As always, if you want to help with testing, contact us in the Telegram group to request some test tokens.

+### Feedback

+Please join us on [Telegram Chat](https://stg.to/tgc) to get test tokens and let us know your thoughts.
+Subscribe to official [Telegram Channel](https://stg.to/tgn) for the latest news.